josk0/markdowncleaner/README.md

 A simple Python tool for cleaning and formatting markdown documents.
 Default configuration with regex patterns for PDFs of academic papers that have been converted to markdown.

+I use this myself in a workflow that processes academic PDFs using [docling](https://github.com/docling-project/docling) or [olmOCR](https://github.com/allenai/olmocr).
+The default configuration fits that use case.

 ## Description

-`markdowncleaner` helps you clean up markdown files by removing unwanted content such as:
+`markdowncleaner` removes unwanted content such as:
 - References, bibliographies, and citations (including heuristic detection of bibliographic lines)
 - Footnotes and endnote references in text
 - Copyright notices and legal disclaimers